juanclopgar97/python_sharp/README.md

             self._cancel = value
     ```

-    as you can see, this implementation is really similar to **Events with arguments**, the only difference is we are placing a setter method to let modify the cancel value, this value can be used for the publisher at the end of the exectution of all the callbacks stored.
+    as you can see, this implementation is really similar to **Events with arguments**, the only difference is we are placing a setter method to let modify the cancel value, this value can be used for the publisher at the end of the execution of all the callbacks stored.

     It is **REALLY IMPORTANT** to remark, CancellableEventArgs is only an example of an *EventArgs* used for **Events with modifiable arguments** and is not the only way to implement it, you don't even need to inherit necessarily from it.
 In order to consider an *EventArgs* used for **Events with modifiable arguments** it has to implement a setter on it, in this way this new *EventArgs* can provide and store information about the event, and this information can be used by the publisher and subscribers.
-Another way to see it is as a bidirectional channel to communicate the publisher and subcribers, publisher can provide information with the getters and subcribers can store information in it with the setters.
+Another way to see it is as a bidirectional channel to communicate the publisher and subscribers, publisher can provide information with the getters and subscribers can store information in it with the setters.

 #### Implementation